2025年09月08日 17:19

 Montreal Metro Map

-The Montreal Metro is the rapid transit system serving Montreal, Quebec, Canada.
-It consists of four operational lines (Green, Orange, Yellow, and Blue) with additional lines under planning.
-The system began operation in 1966, making it the third-busiest rapid transit system in North America after New York City and Mexico City.
-As of 2023, the operational network spans approximately 71 kilometers with 68 stations and serves about 1.3 million passengers daily.
+The Montreal Metro is a rapid transit system serving Montreal, Quebec, Canada.
+It consists of four operational lines (Green Line, Orange Line, Yellow Line, and Blue Line), with additional lines under planning.
+The system began operation in 1966 and is the third busiest rapid transit system in North America, after New York City and Mexico City.
+As of 2023, the operational network spans approximately 71 kilometers with 68 stations, serving about 1.3 million passengers daily.

-Below is a summary table of the Montreal Metro (Montréal Métro) lines in Canada, compiled from official data and authoritative sources:
+The following is a summary table of the Montreal Metro (Métro de Montréal) line information, compiled based on official data and authoritative sources:

 ---|---|---|---|---|---|---|---|